2ndSightLab/ai-tracker/fixed.md

 6/9/2026 9:28 PM ~ back to testing

+🟢 Messed up banner for a menu.
+Added single banner printing file for consistency and all bnners use it.

+🟢 50 tries later got it to show me three menus with the correct menu items and had it update the readme.

 🟢 So the model/agent decided to randomly chagne the menus around so I'm putting them back again.
 This is getting so ridiculous.
 So I have each menu in an XML file nad thay all use shared menu code and have exactly what they shoudl look like in the UI.
 So I say insert anew menu.
 Easy.
 Add anew XML file.
 Change the parent on two files to insert the new menu.
 IT CANNOT get it right.
 What the heck is so hard about menus?

 🟢 Here's how bad Anthropoic models are at Linux pemrissions.
 It took me weeks to get these permissions right with tons of testing.
 The group gets read only permissions.
 THe project owner gets write and EC2 user.
 So to "fix" this problem it wants to give the project group write access to all projects, completely destroying my sandboxing.
 NEVER TRUST ANTHROPIC MODELS TO WRITE LINUX PERMISSIONS WITHOUT TESTING THEM.